 Here you will see that plugin generates two variables: stateMachine… and gsRIVE… These variables are unique and they have attached Rive instance and stateMachine instance which you can modify in scripts on your page.

-For example, in my example above, I attached Range slider with water Level with next code
+For example, in my example above, I attached a Range slider with water Level with next code

 <input type="range" min="0" max="100" value="1" class="inputwater" onchange="stateMachineInput1880.value = this.value">

-To make this feature to work, your rive app must have enabled StateMachine.
+To make this feature work, your rive app must have enabled StateMachine.
 See documentation of StateMachine.
-Also, it’s important to provide stateMachine name in options of block, so, Greenshift can retrieve information and generates variables for all inputs
+Also, it’s important to provide stateMachine name in the options of block, so, Greenshift can retrieve information and generate variables for all inputs

 In my example, I need to set name “State Machine” in options of block.
 As you see, my stateMachine has “Level” input and water level is attached to this input.
 You can find all information on how to make such animations in the documentation of Rive App.